 - Create an activity plan to use when delivering a practical activity in a school or non-school organisation

-Please note that the course is no longer supported.
-If you’ve just joined us, please draw upon the comments from other learners or if you have any particular queries, sign up for the next run of the course.
+The course will be supported by Hellen in the discussions until 7 February 2020.
+If you’ve joined us after then, please draw upon the comments from other learners or if you have any particular queries, sign up for the next run of the course.

 Tasks and discussions

 Tasks are titled as such and are highlighted with a vertical line in the left-margin - like the one against this paragraph.
 The first tasks of this course are at the bottom of this page.